-In CY 2016 and CY 2017, the HSCRC also continued its work to engage consumers through a Consumer Standing Advisory Committee (CSAC), which builds on the foundation laid by the Consumer Engagement and Outreach Workgroup in 2015.
-Consumer advocacy organizations have described the HSCRC stakeholder engagement process as a model for consumer engagement in a major policy endeavor.
-Stakeholder engagement is key to the development and success of the next phase of the All-Payer Model that will expand to all care settings.
-The HSCRC has made significant efforts to be as transparent as possible in its initiatives and policy developments by making these workgroup meetings open to the public and by posting the meeting materials and recordings on the HSCRC's website: http://www.hscrc.maryland.gov/.
-More information can be found in Section II of this report.
+During CY 2016 through CY 2018, the HSCRC also continued its work to engage consumers through a Consumer Standing Advisory Committee (CSAC), which builds on the foundation laid by the Consumer Engagement and Outreach Workgroup in 2015.

+The HSCRC workgroup process is considered a model for stakeholder engagement in major policy endeavors.
+Stakeholder engagement is key to the implementation and success of the TCOC Model.
+The HSCRC has made significant efforts to be as transparent as possible in its initiatives and policy developments by making these workgroup meetings open to the public and by posting the meeting materials and recordings on the HSCRC's website.
+More information can also be found in Section II of this report.

 As mentioned earlier in the report, one area of caution for our current contract is the fluctuation in trends of the total cost of care.
 In the All-Payer Model contract, CMMI monitors the total cost of care in Maryland to ensure that reductions in hospital potentially avoidable utilization do not result in unreasonable increases in the total cost of care, which includes cost related to all health care providers, not just hospitals.
 The All-Payer Model contract provides that in any one calendar year, Medicare total cost of care growth in Maryland may not grow more than 1 percent above Medicare total cost of care growth nationally.
 Further, the growth in Maryland may not exceed the national average in two consecutive years.
+The HSCRC monitored this measure closely in 2018 to ensure that the two consecutive year requirement was not breached, as Maryland total cost of care was 0.76 percent above the nation in CY 2017.
+Through the end of 2018, Maryland total cost of care is 1.30 percent below the nation for CY 2018.
+More detailed information on Maryland's TCOC Performance can be found in Section I of this report.